Welcome to the website of the Parish Link magazine

 THE PARISH LINK MAGAZINE

 In the current circumstances it is not possible to deliver the printed Parish Link magazine.
-The May edition can be found on the Back Issues page of this webbsite where it can read or download to your device to read offline.
+Previous editions can be read on this website on the Back Issues page.
+The magazine can then be downloaded to your device to read offline.
 Please consider printing it for a neighbour who enjoys reading the Link but does not have access to the internet.
-The June edition will appear here on 1st June.

 A lot of people have kindly asked about Dunstable Foodbank now that the church collection points are not available and many are not getting out.
 The trustees of the foodbank ask those who can to consider giving financially instead.
 Please see here.

 Sunday morning worship in church buildings will began again from Sunday 19th July (see above).
 Online worship will also continue – more information on this website and through our weekly KSW WorshipLink.
 I am very grateful to our churchwardens and to Dorothy Blackburn for all their help.

 Church buildings can now be open for private prayer, and Studham and Whipsnade churches will be open in our benefice (as they were prior to the lockdown) during daylight hours.
 Kensworth Church will open where possible on Sunday afternoons from 2-5pm.
 You are asked to observe all government guidelines and the instructions of any volunteers present in the church regarding hygiene and social distancing.